-Father’s Day is always a tricky time for me.
-I had a tough relationship with my father, and the day has often made me sad.
-I’d see friends celebrate and think of what I wish I had experienced, but never will.
-Many people have similiar stories to mine, or their father’s are no long alive, making the day a complicated one.
+I always had a tough relationship with my father, and the week of father’s day is a tricky time.
+While I’m happy to see friends celebrate, and appreciate what they have, the day reminds me of what’s missing from my own life.
+Many people have similiar stories to mine, or their fathers are no long alive, making the day a complicated one.

 Here are five ways to get through Father’s Day if it’s a difficult time for you: